HaroldCindy/TeleLuau-Backup/microvm_notes.md

     hairy.
 Maybe new threads get their own string table inheriting from the global string table?
 * * Ugh, maybe "real" micro-VMs are easiest to orchestrate like this.
 * `baseCCalls` consistency needed
+* Change `newlstr()` to only check for strings in memcat 0 (base memcat) and the state's current memcat.
+* Optionally treat `GCObject`s in memcat 0 as "permanent", not traversing them or freeing them until the VM is destroyed